 Sports betting laws in the United States

-The proposed sports betting bill would have only allow betting in the state if the Professional and Amateur Sports Protection Act (PASPA) was amended or repealed.
+The proposed sports betting bill had to contend with the Professional and Amateur Sports Protection Act (PASPA).
 It would also require a constitutional amendment in the state.

 PASPA became law in 1992, making Nevada the only state allowed to offer legal sports betting.
 It also protected existing parlay sports betting in Delaware.

 The United States Department of Justice December 2011 legal opinion on The Interstate Wire Act of 1961 also stands in the way of online sports betting.
 The decision concluded anything outside of sporting events falls outside the act’s reach.

 The decision allowed state’s to sell lottery tickets online, and legalize and regulate online gambling.
 It also clarified the position sports betting is against the law.

 In May of 2018, the US Supreme Court ruled that PASPA was unconstitutional and struck down the federal ban on sports betting.
 Now that the major hurdle is out of the way.
 California could be one of a number of states that tries to allow sports betting in the state.

 The largest sports betting market in the country

 The AGA estimates Americans wagered $154 billion on sports in 2016.
 It also claims nearly all of those wagers were illegal.

 Broken down by population, that would mean California’s approximately 39.14 million people bet an estimated $18.7 billion on sports in 2016.
 California is the largest state in America, so it would likely represent the largest sports betting market in the country.